CTO Security Responsibilities: You're the CISO Until You Hire One

 There's a window where the CTO-as-CISO model works.
 Usually it's when the company has fewer than 200 employees, one or two products, a relatively simple infrastructure, and compliance requirements that haven't yet gotten aggressive.
 During this phase, a technically strong CTO with the right advisors can keep the security program moving forward.

-Then they landed an enterprise deal that required HITRUST certification.
-A major prospect wanted evidence of a formal risk management program with board-level reporting.
-The sales team needed security reviews turned around in 48 hours.
-The CTO was suddenly spending 15 hours a week on security, and his engineering roadmap was slipping.
+Other times it's a growth spike: an enterprise prospect wants evidence of a formal risk management program with board-level reporting, or the sales team needs security reviews turned around in 48 hours instead of two weeks.
+Either way, the CTO is suddenly spending 15+ hours a week on security, and everything else is slipping.

 See how a fractional CISO bridges the gap